Klopp Threatens To Withdraw Liverpool Players From World Cup Qualifiers

 “I understand the needs of the different FAs (football associations) but this is a time where we cannot make everyone happy and we have to admit the players are paid by the clubs so it means we have to be first priority.”

-Alisson is set to return to the side for the visit of Chelsea on Thursday after missing the win at Sheffield United as he was mourning the death of his father in a swimming accident in Brazil.
+Alisson is set to return to the side for the visit of Chelsea on Thursday after missing the win at Sheffield United as he was mourning the death of his father in a swimming accident in Brazil, while Fabinho could also return to a depleted defence after four games out through injury.

 Sixth-placed Liverpool, who are one point behind Chelsea in the race for top-four spots, have not won at home since mid-December as their title defence has collapsed.

-But he said he was focused on the challenge of finishing in the top four, which would mean qualification for next season’s Champions League.
+“I think he is an outstanding coach and it will be tricky to play his team, like it always was.”

-Liverpool are two points behind fourth-placed West Ham after beating Sheffield United.
+Tuchel described his compatriot as “always super funny and very, very interesting” but both men will be concentrated on the job at hand of qualifying for next season’s Champions League via a top-four finish.

-“A week ago we were out now we’re around it again,” said Klopp.
+“A week ago we were out now we’re around it again,” said Klopp after Liverpool took advantage of dropped points by Chelsea and West Ham last weekend to get back to winning ways at Sheffield United.
 “The challenge and job is clear.
 We have to win games and as many as possible to make it.
 We know that.”